Skip to main content

 }

-Sometimes, you may want to use the iteration value/counter in the tasks used in the loop.
-In this example, an API call is made to GitHub (to the Netflix Conductor repository), but each loop increases the pagination.
+Sometimes, you may want to use the Do While iteration value/counter inside your loop tasks.
+In this example, an API call is made to a GitHub repository to get all stargazers and each iteration increases the pagination.

 {